-If you love to create, express, and find beauty in the world around you, expressive arts therapy might be just what you’re looking for.
+If you love to create, express, and find beauty in the world around you, expressive art therapy might be just what you’re looking for.

-Expressive arts is a form of therapy that uses visual arts, music, drama, dance, poetry, or other creative tools to support emotional growth and healing.
-In sessions, we will use these artistic tools along with customary forms of talk therapy, to help you better express the seemingly inexpressible.
+Expressive arts is a form of therapy that uses visual arts, music, drama, dance, poetry, and other creative tools to support growth and healing.
+In sessions, we will use these artistic tools along with customary forms of therapy, to help you better express the inexpressible.

 By exploring visual images, music, movement, writing, and other art processes, you will be able to get access to unconscious parts, gain insights, and break long-standing patterns.
 Depending on what you are working on in therapy, we will find the right fit for you.
 Whether it be intuitive drawing, painting, collage, creative writing, working with clay, journaling, storytelling, poetry, lyric writing, photography, making videos, or journal art, amongst other tools, you will be able to access and harness your creative muse.